Assistive Technology

 The Issue

 Assistive Technology is an umbrella term related to the delivery of assistive products and services, such as wheelchairs, hearing aids, and eyeglasses.
-According to the World Health Organization (WHO), over one billion people worldwide need assistive technology, a number predicted to double by 2050.
-Yet, only about one tenth of the people who need these products – to learn, work, or fully participate in society – have access to them, with the gap most prominent in low- and middle-income countries.
+According to the World Health Organization (WHO), over 2.5 billion people worldwide need assistive technology to learn, work, or fully participate in society.
+Yet nearly one billion of them are denied access, particularly in low- and middle-income countries, where access can be as low as three percent of the need for these life-changing products.
 In many of these countries, assistive technology is directly donated by charities.
 As a result, service delivery is highly fragmented, often running in parallel to public systems and relying on donor funding that may not be sustainable.

 CHAI's Approach